feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/connectivity_rules.md

 ### Type-Specific Parameters

-Each morphology type has unique parameters.
+Each connectivity rule type has unique parameters.
 Consult the parameter descriptions in the creation/editing interface for details.

-## Using Morphologies in Mappings
+## Using Connectivity Rules in Mappings

 When creating a connection between cortical areas:

 1. Source area → Target area
-2. Select morphology from list OR create new
+2. Select connectivity rule from list OR create new
-3. Morphology defines connection structure
+3. Connectivity Rule defines connection structure
-4. Multiple mappings can share one morphology
+4. Multiple mappings can share one connectivity rule

 See [Mapping Connections](mapping_connections.md) for complete details.

-## Morphology Best Practices
+## Connectivity Rule Best Practices

 ### Naming

 Use descriptive names:
 - **Good**: "Gaussian_5x5_Receptive_Field"
 - **Good**: "Lateral_Inhibition_3_Neighbor"
-- **Avoid**: "Morphology_001", "Test"
+- **Avoid**: "Connectivity Rule_001", "Test"

 ### Reusability

-Create general-purpose morphologies:
+Create general-purpose connectivity rules:
 - Design for reuse across multiple mappings
 - Parameterize instead of hardcoding
 - Document the purpose in the name